mnot/I-D/bcp56bis/draft.md

 While historically some applications (e.g., {{?RFC6352}} and {{?RFC4791}}) have defined non-generic methods, {{!RFC7231}} now forbids this.

-This means that, typically, applications will use GET, POST, PUT, DELETE, PATCH, and other registered methods.

 When it is believed that a new method is required, authors are encouraged to engage with the HTTP community early, and document their proposal as a separate HTTP extension, rather than as part of an application's specification.